 Choose Dependable & Safe Over Risky or Possibly Dangerous

 Hundreds of products are sold to protect our dogs and cats from fleas and ticks.
-From powders, collars, sprays, shampoos, and pills, surely we can find a safe alternative to potentially dangerous spot-on products.
-There are also natural solutions that may work.
+From powders, collars, sprays, shampoos, and pills, surely we can find a safe alternative to potentially dangerous spot-on products. so Natural solutions may also work.

 My experience with our Weimaraner’s neurological episode from the use of Frontline® convinced me to not take chances with any future pets.
 Regular baths, a vet-recommended spray applied before Murphy visits the dog park, and brushing work well for him.

-But if you believe that a spot-on product works best for your dog, the EPA advises consumers to carefully follow the label directions and monitor your pet’s behavior and health after application for any signs of adverse reactions.
+But if you believe that a spot-on flea and tick preventative works best for your dog, the EPA advises consumers to carefully follow the label directions and monitor your pet’s behavior and health after application for any signs of adverse reactions.
 Talk to your veterinarian about the pros and cons of the choice you make.